Fruzsina K. Johnson, MD

 Professor of Preclinical Sciences

-Dr. Johnson is a former recipient of an American Heart Postdoctoral Fellowship awarded though the Regional American Heart-Southeast Affiliate, and has recieved one year of equipment/supplies support from Solvay Pharmaceuticals Hypertension Yearly Grants Award Program.
-She was a Junior Faculty Investigator on the Tulane Center of Biomedical Research Excellence grant from NIH.
+Dr. Johnson is one of the five Junior Faculty Investigators on the major interdipartmental Tulane COBRE grant from the National Center for Research Resources (NIH).
+She is a former recipient of an American Heart Postdoctoral Fellowship awarded though the Regional American Heart-Southeast Affiliate, and has recieved one year of equipment/supplies support from Solvay Pharmaceuticals Hypertension Yearly Grants Award Program.
 Fruzsina Johnson is also a recipient of the Microcirculatory Society's distinguished August Krogh Award.
 In addition, she has received a Carolyn Tum Suden/Francis A. Hellebrant Professional Opportunity Award from the American Physiological Society and the Tulane's Dean of the School of Medicine Award at Tulane Research Day in 2000.
 Dr. Johnson is a member of the American Physiological Society, the Microcirculatory Society, the American Heart Association’s Council for High Blood Pressure Research, the American Diabetes Association and the Shock Society.